 If the latest upscale establishments beckon you, stay at The Hotel Emma, located in the old Pearl Brewery district just two miles away from Main Plaza.
 For the Hotel Emma, the architectural firm Roman and Williams transformed a historic brewery into a 146-room elegant boutique hotel.

-All of the interesting architectural elements of the brewery (constructed in 1884) were preserved in the renovation, adding character and texture to the new design.
+All of the interesting architectural elements of the brewery from the original construction in 1884 , have been preserved in adding character and texture to the new design.
 Lush materials and grand spaces feel inviting and exclusive all at once.
 Exposed pipes become art, and brew tanks are a place to cozy up for cocktails.

-I’m told that guests fly from all over the world to stay at the Hotel Emma, and business moguls come to study the revitalized Pearl District, which is not owned by a corporation, but by one man with a lot of vision.
+Acccording to hotel staff, guests fly from all over the world to stay at the Hotel Emma.
+Business moguls visit the Emma to study the revitalized Pearl District, owned not by a corporation, but by one man with a lot of vision.